LSSTDESC/CLMM/CONTRIBUTING.md

 To test this, first install the code by running `python setup.py install --user` (required after any change whatsoever to the `.py` files in `clmm/` directory).
 To run all of the unit tests, run `pytest` in the root package directory.
 To test the docs, in the root package directory after installing, run `./update_docs`.
 This script both deletes the old compiled documentation files and rebuilds them.
 You can view the compiled docs by running `open docs/_build/html/index.html`.

+NOTE2: If the changes you are making affect which CCL versions are compatible with the code, please update `clmm/theory/_ccl_supported_versions.py`, `README.md` and `INSTALL.md` accordingly.

 ## Adding documentation <a name="adding_documentation"></a>

 If you are adding documentation either in the form of example jupyter notebooks or new python modules, your documentation will need to compile for our online documentation hosted by the LSST-DESC website: http://lsstdesc.org/CLMM/